 Experimenting here is done with a Vodafone VFD-300 which appears to be a typical example of low cost smartphones.
 Vodafone have now replaced this model with the VFD-320 which appears to be physically similar but I have not had the opportunity to test one yet.

-The IR-cut filter is a thin glass or brittle plastic object at the back of the lens which blocks infra-red light.
+The VFD-300 can be converted to an effective Infra-Red camera by removing the "IR-cut filter" The IR-cut filter is a thin glass or brittle plastic object at the back of the lens which blocks infra-red light.

 Remove the device back cover.